Europe opens up online pay-TV subscriptions

 You can stream Live TV and On Demand content for up to 37 days in any EU member country, then you need to connect back up in the UK/ROI, otherwise we will block viewing on the app, but then you will be free to view in an EU member country for a further 37 days, and so on.

 You can use the following Sky Apps, as you would at home in the UK and ROI Sky Go, Sky Q, Sky Kids, Sky Sports, Sky Sports Mobile TV, Sky Cinema & Now TV.”

 So these new rules do not remove all blocks, impose a time limit they can be used for, and do not apply to “Sky On Demand” on Sky+HD digiboxes.

-It is unknown how Brexit will apply to these rules, as these rules are for EU countries, and unless the UK adopts the rules, then these changes may be short lives (in a similar way to how the EU rules on mobile phone roaming may be affected by Brexit)
+It is unknown how Brexit will apply to these rules, as these rules are for EU countries, and unless the UK adopts the rules, then these changes may be short lived for UK based paid streaming services (in a similar way to how the EU rules on mobile phone roaming may be affected by Brexit)

 Top 10 Most Viewed Posts In The Last 7 Days

 - IPTV Buffering and Freezing – try these tips

 - Satellite TV Solar Outage Time Again – October 2021